Stainless Steel LED Bollard Lights

 Stainless Steel Light Bollard Optics

-Stainless steel bollard lights are available with three different optic options: louvers, standard cone reflectors, and specialized cone reflectors.
+Stainless steel bollard lights are available with three different optic options: louvers, cone reflectors, or an opal lens.
 Which optics should you choose for your location?
 Optics should be selected based on the application requirements, as optics affect the amount and distribution of the emitted light.

-Employing beautiful cast-aluminum louvers, stainless steel bollard lights with louvers look fantastic during day or night.
+Employing beautiful die-cast aluminum louvers, stainless steel bollard lights with louvers look fantastic during day or night.
 Bollard lights with louver-controlled light distribution have the most restricted light, which make them perfect for locations with dark sky compliance regulations.
 Most of the light emitted is aimed down toward the ground.

 Specialized Cone Reflector